NTNU-Autosight/maritime-urban-tracking/README.md

 # Maritime Urban Tracking

-**IMPORTANT NOTE**: This is an archived version of the code.
-An up-to-date version will be placed on GitHub: [link](https://github.com/NTNU-Autosight/maritime-urban-tracking).

 This repository implements code to use the Maritime Urban Tracking (MUT) dataset.
-The dataset can be found at NIRD: [link](https://archive.sigma2.no/).
-A specific link will be added when the dataset is published in the up-to-date repository.
+The dataset can be found at NIRD: [link](https://doi.org/10.11582/2025.l0rcnf5k).
 The paper for the dataset will be found [below](#citations).

 Here is a gif of some of the data from the dataset, made using this library and a recording tool.
 The red dots are the LiDAR points and the othe colored points are from the short baseline stereo camera.